9 houses – 1 hotel – 700 years of history

 But to preserve these nine disparate historic houses while transforming them into a luxury modern hotel was a challenge – to which the well-known Swiss architect Tilla Theus had the answer.
 She has threaded the houses through with interconnecting passageways, creating gradual transitions where one house merges into the next.
 Chrome, steel and glass have been introduced to complement the old stone walls and wooden beams.
 Theus also selected a particular type of wood and a specific kind of stone for use in each house.
 This ambitious conversion took a decade and was completed in 1995.
 More than 1,000 conservation builders and designers were involved in helping to fuse these nine entities into a single hotel.
 Restoration in order to preserve; innovation where construction required.
 This proved the only way to maintain the physical substance and core layout of the buildings, and so to conserve their 700 year-old spirit.
 And what does the name ‘Widder’, or ‘ram’, have to do with all this?
 Quite simply, the name of the hotel refers to the ‘Zum Widder’ guild of butchers, based in nearby Widdergasse since 1401.
 Stay unique.

-The Living Circle – is a hand-picked collection of first-class hotels and restaurants in incomparably beautiful locations, run by dedicated hosts.
+The Living Circle – is a hand-picked group of first-class hotels and restaurants in incomparably beautiful locations, run by dedicated hosts.
 Rice, vegetables, fruit and a whole array of exquisite products – including wine, of course – is whisked fresh from our own farms directly to your table.
 That is how we define luxury.
-That is The Living Circle – luxury hotels fed by nature.Discover The Living Circle website
+That is The Living Circle – luxury fed by nature.Discover The Living Circle website